openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

         as DomainKeys Identified Mail (DKIM).
 >
 > These are various options for implementing DomainKeys Signature : by using DK-Filter,
         DKIM-milter, OpenDKIM and also by using Amavisd-new DKIM implementation.
-Donâ€™t be confused with all the terms.
-All method have similar function, signing your email as â€œtrustedâ€ or legitimate email. (...)
+Don’t be confused with all the terms.
+All method have similar function, signing your email as “trusted” or legitimate email. (...)
 >
 > </blockquote>